MicrosoftDocs/labs/labs/velocity2018/quickstart2/readme.md

 6. So, you have isolated the problem to a specific container.
 Now you need to find out the root causes.
 To take a look at the logs, click on the Containers tab at the top and click on **View Logs**
 7. **Task 2** Find the reason for the nginx CPU issue.

-*Hint: Check what the CPU and Memory limits set for Nginx.
+*Hint: Check the CPU and memory limits for Nginx to see if that is a problem.
 You can use a query similar to*
 ```sql
 search "nginx*"
 | where ( Type == "Perf" )